-Environmental Component Likely Environmental Effects, as a direct result of planning framework (see also Section 7.3) development and activities under the Strate gy and in combination with the wider SEOs • Significant Positive Effect likely to occur Potentially Significant Adverse Effect, if unmitigated Residual Adverse Effect 57 Air and climatic factors Contributions towards reductions in greenhouse gas and other emissions to air and associated achievement of legally binding targets (in combination with plans and programmes from all sectors, including energy, transport and land use planning) as a result of: facilitating a shift from car to more sustainable and non-motorised transport modes; and facilitating more consolidated urban areas and reductions in sprawl.
+Environmental Component planning framework (see also Section 7.3) - Significant Positive Effect likely to occur Potentially Significant Adverse Effect, if unmitigated Residual Adverse Effect Air and climatic factors Contributions towards reductions in greenhouse gas and other emissions to air and associated achievement of legally binding targets (in combination with plans and programmes from all sectors, including energy, transport and land use planning) as a result of: facilitating a shift from car to more sustainable and non-motorised transport modes; and facilitating more consolidated urban areas and reductions in sprawl.
 Contributions towards reductions in consumption from non-renewables and associated achievement of legally binding renewable energy targets, including sectoral targets for transport (in combination with plans and programmes from all sectors, including energy, transport and land use planning).
-Contributions towards managing traffic flows (and associated management of adverse effects as a result of traffic on air quality and noise levels). • Emissions to air and associated issues. been integrated into the Strategy, including those relating to sustainable mobility.
-AC1 AC2 AC3 Population and human health Provides for the development of transport infrastructure and services in locations which will facilitate use by those living and working in urban/suburban areas.
+Contributions towards managing traffic flows (and associated management of adverse effects as a result of traffic on air quality and noise levels). • Emissions to air and associated issues.
+An extent of travel related greenhouse gas and other emissions to air.
+This has been mitigated by provisions which have been integrated into the Strategy, including those relating to sustainable mobility.
+Population and human health Provides for the development of transport infrastructure and services in locations which will facilitate use by those living and working in urban/suburban areas.
 Facilitates contribution towards the protection of human health as a result of contributing towards the protection of environmental vectors, especially air.
 Potential interactions if effects upon environmental vectors such as air are not mitigated.
+An extent of travel related greenhouse gas and other emissions to air.
+This has been mitigated by provisions which have been integrated into the Strategy, including those relating to sustainable mobility.
 PHH1 PHH2

-57 Residual adverse environmental effects would be generally non-significant.
+&lt;sup>57 Residual adverse environmental effects would be generally non-significant.
 Significant residual adverse effects would be in compliance with the relevant environmental protection legislation.